 How Are You Promoting National Depression Screening Day?

-National Depression Screening Day is October 9, 2014, but can also be held any day that is convenient for your community.
-Organizations are encouraged to customize NDSD to their own needs and goals.
-A great way to guarantee attendance is to incorporate the screening event into an existing health fair or other well-attended activity.
+National Depression Screening Day is October 5, 2023, but can also be held any day that is convenient for your community.
+Schools and organizations are encouraged to customize NDSD to their own needs and goals.
+A great way to guarantee attendance is to incorporate the screening tool into an existing health fair or other well-attended activity.

-- Select the date, hours of operation, and location for your event.
+1) Select the date, hours of operation, staff, and location (if not virtual) for your event.

-- If using an in-person NDSD kit, host your program in areas with heavy pedestrian traffic.
+- Host your program in areas with heavy student or pedestrian traffic.
 If you have available staff, set up more than one event location.

-- Partner with volunteers, hospitals, or other mental health related organizations
+- Partner with student groups, faculty, volunteers, hospitals, or other mental health-related organizations

 - Consider having a guest speaker talk about his/her experience with overcoming depression or anxiety.